No power, blocked roads add to frustrations after Hurricane Irma

 In Big Pine Key, houses were reduced to splinters.
 Boats were scattered across land -- a reminder that streets turned into rivers when the hurricane hit.

 Richard Tabacco stayed with his family on the island through the storm.
-They are all OK -- a generator is keeping them cool, he said -- but he is warning residents who evacuated to stay away.
+They are all OK -- a generator is keeping them cool, he said.
+But he is warning residents who evacuated to stay away.

 "There's nothing here," he told CNN's Chris Cuomo, who accompanied a search-and-rescue team on Wednesday.
 "There's no gas, there's no water.
 There's no stores.
 There's no electricity.
 There's no cellphone service.
 Just stay away for about two weeks."